Real-life stories from real-life chemical scientists. Find out what jobs in chemistry can involve and the qualifications that will get you there.

 Misbah uses computers to predict which catalysts will be best at removing harmful pollutants from road-using vehicles.

 Aruna writes, modifies and debugs code to improve the user experience of a database which is used by scientists to make new discoveries.

 Paul’s circular approach to manufacturing sugar enables the creation of bioethanol, other products and virtually zero waste.

 Ian’s research mitigates climate change and has led to the production of energy-generating coatings for buildings.

 Daniel is helping the world to reach net-zero carbon emissions by creating a way to turn manufacturers’ waste carbon dioxide into chemicals that can be used in everyday products.

 Maria develops new and innovative coatings for wind turbines so that they can generate more renewable energy for longer.

 Vikki helps develop sustainable packaging with less carbon dioxide impact and the ability to reduce food waste.

-Raquel develops a sustainable fabric called Piñatex that looks a bit like leather and comes from pineapple leaves that would otherwise be burnt.
+Raquel develops a sustainable fabric called Piñatex that comes from pineapple leaves that would otherwise be burnt.